The 5 Most Popular Weight Training Questions

 Weight training is one of the most popular forms of exercise in the world.
 Whether you use a home gym, or you hit a commercial gym a few times a week, you can't miss it.
 It can fit into any fitness goal you have, and the benefits are more varied than you probably think.
 It's a huge topic, after all.

-It's a topic so huge, in fact, that there are a lot of questions out there about it that is being asked on a daily basis.
-To help clear thing up and give you the best progress that you can get, we’ve answered 5 of the most common questions out here all about it.
+It's a topic so huge, in fact, that there are a lot of weight training questions out there that are being asked on a daily basis.
+To help clear things up and give you the best progress that you can get, we’ve answered 5 of the most common weight training questions.

 Let’s take a look: